bazelbuild/bazel/site/en/contribute/codebase.md

 The set of toolchains to be used for a configured target is determined by `ToolchainResolutionFunction`.
 It is a function of:

-*   The set of registered toolchains (in the WORKSPACE file and the configuration)
+*   The set of registered toolchains (in the MODULE.bazel file and the configuration)
 *   The desired execution and target platforms (in the configuration)
 *   The set of toolchain types that are required by the configured target (in